 In 1998, Ontario took over school boards’ authority to set property tax rates, thereby disconnecting school funding from property tax revenue.
 Residential rates were immediately equalized across the province and an advisory panel recommended moving quickly to equalize business education tax rates as well.
 It is now 20 years later and Ontario has failed to adopt this recommendation to provide tax fairness to businesses across the province.

-These rate inequities were highlighted in a January 2015 report by economists from the University of Toronto and Trent University commissioned by the Toronto Association of Business Improvement Areas (TABIA).
+These rate inequities were highlighted in a 2015 and in 2017 reports by economists from the University of Toronto and Trent University commissioned by the Property Tax Coalition for Growth.
 Reducing BET rates was on hold until Ontario balanced its budget in 2018 – a promise unfulfilled.
 However, the above report indicates that equalizing rates immediately would delay balancing the budget by only four weeks and would unlock capital for the creation of 18,000 jobs in Toronto and major Ontario municipalities.

 OUR POSITION IN 2018 ONTARIO BUDGET SUBMISSION: